DeanRoddey/CIDLib/ReadMe.md

 **Documentation**

-For now, the code is just there to explore.
+For now, the code is mostly undocumented, other than in the code itself.
 I needed to get it uploaded and start working against the remote repository, and figured it made sense to let people go ahead and start looking through it while I get the initial documentation done.
 The build instructions are in the above Wiki pages, see Building below.

-The next goal some high level documentation of the roadmap sort to get people aware of what's available and where it is and how it fits together and so forth.
-After that, detailed documentation can be dived into.
+I've got a documentation compiler done, which reads in XML content and can spit it out in whatever format desired, currently HTML.
+I've started work on the documentation but that will be quite a job to complete it.

 In the meantime, I had already begin to make some videos about some of the technologies I've created as part of this project.
 Those are on my personal Youtube channel here: